antvis/G6/packages/site/docs/manual/further-reading/event.en.md

 #### Listening to Canvas Events

-Listening to canvas events requires the use of the form `canvas:${CanvasEvent}`, which means carrying the `canvas:` prefix.
 For example, to listen to the canvas's click event:

 ```typescript
 import { Graph, CanvasEvent } from '@antv/g6';